radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 ```
 > The `-j$(nproc)` flag tells make to use all available CPU cores for faster compilation.

 5. Wait and let it do its thing.
 Now's a good time to grab a coffee, because this step takes a while.
-Since I`m playing it safe, I`m compiling a lot of extra drivers and modules.
+Since I'm playing it safe, I'm compiling a lot of extra drivers and modules.
 Once the build finishes, you should see something like this in your terminal:
 ```shell
 ...
   OBJCOPY arch/x86/boot/vmlinux.bin